 A game of Carcassonne lasts around 45 minutes.
 The aim?
 There’s a bunch of square tiles in the box, with different features on them.
-Roads, fields, monasteries and walled cities, like the actual medieval citadel.
+Roads, fields, monasteries, and walled cities.
+Like the actual medieval citadel.
 You’ll compete to build up the French countryside in a communal manner, but you’ll score your own completed features.
 Once the last tile gets placed, there’s some end-game scoring, and the player with the most points wins!

 As of 2014, Carcassonne also includes two mini-modules in the box: The River, and The Abbot.
-Later in this post, I’ll going to teach you how to play Carcassonne with these variants.
+Later in this post, I’ll teach you how to play Carcassonne with these variants.
 Firstly, however, let’s take a look at how to play Carcassonne in its original base game form.
 It’s a perfect ‘gateway game’ for board game beginners and younger players.

-Set Up The Carcas-zone
+Set Up The Carca-zone

 Give out the coloured meeples* to players.
-Place the score board on the playing surface within easy reach of everyone.
+Place the scoreboard on the playing surface within easy reach of everyone.
 Everyone places one of their meeples on the zero on the score track.
 You’ll each start Carcassonne with seven meeples of your colour.
 (There’s an extra meeple in each colour, ‘wearing’ a mitre hat.
 That’s the Abbot; keep those in the box for now.
 We’ll get to Abbots, later.)